stephenh/pageobjects/README.markdown

 There are a variety of ways to do this (tabbing to the next/previous element for example), but pageobjects uses a "dummy" div that exists solely for switching the focus away from text elements.

-This benefit of the dedicated div is that other elements (next/previous) on your page won't be selected as a side-effecting by typing in the current element.
+This benefit of the dedicated div is that other elements (next/previous) on your page won't be selected as a side-effect by typing in the current element (potentially causing premature validation/etc.).

 The downside is that you need an extra element on your page, but it should be easy to put it in a header/footer somewhere and use the following CSS to hide it: